VisLab/EEG-Pipelines/README.md

  2. MARA1.2
  3. PrepPipeline0.55.3

-By installation, we mean that these plugins are in the EEGLAB/plugin directory.
+By installation, we mean that these plugins are unzipped into the EEGLAB/plugin directory.
 You should add them to your MATLAB path by running eeglab, not by trying to add individual directories to your path.